 - It should be 1-2 minutes long and not exceed 2 minutes.

 - It should answer the question ‘Why is it important for me to study Social Sciences/Humanities?’
 This question can be tailored to the specific Social Sciences/Humanities subject area or kept as overarching Social Sciences/Humanities e.g. ‘Why is it important for me to study Geography?’, ‘Why is it important for me to study Economics and Business?’, ‘Why is it important for me to study Civics and Citizenship?’

-- It can be animated and voiced-over or with live actors, but the speaking must be the students' own voice.
+- It can be animated with subtitles or voiced-over, but it should be the students' own work.

 - Students can work in a group or individually.
-Groups should contain no more than 5 people.
-If a group wins one of the main prizes, they will need to split the prize between them.
-If they work in groups then they would need to put a note on their video, or upload the names of the students involved in the group.
+Groups should contain no more than 3 people.
+If a group wins one of the main prizes, students would need to split the prize between them.
+If they work in groups then they would need to put a note on their video, or upload the names of the students involved in the group to the lesson submission.